pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "We will never have a perfect world, but it's not romantic or naive to work toward a better one."
 --Steven Pinker

+"Not even time can take away my love for you"
+--Pixie and the Partygrass Boys, Club Thing

 "We can easily forgive a child who is afraid of the dark; the real tragedy of life is when men are afraid of the light."
 --Plato